 Derma Roller Needle Sizes

 Derma rollers are available in a variety of needle sizes that may range from .2 mm to 3 mm.
-You should take steps to stick with the .2 mm to .5 mm derma roller to minimize injury or skin damage.
+You should take steps to start with 0.25 mm derma roller to minimize injury or skin damage.
 Again, you are aiming for perfection.
 Too much of a good thing can lead to a poor outcome.

 How to Use the Derma Roller